Bellum Jugurthinum: Historical background

 The subject of Sallust’s second monograph is the protracted war fought by Rome in North Africa between 111 and 105 BCE against Jugurtha, king of Numidia.
-The conflict, which concluded with a Roman victory, took place approximately seventy years prior to the work’s publication.
+The conflict, which concluded with a Roman victory, took place approximately seventy years before the work’s publication.
 Unlike other military campaigns driven by the greed (avaritia) of the nobilitas, Sallust presents this war as one in which the Roman Senate had little direct interest.
 The Senate favored a policy of non-intervention in Africa, seeing limited strategic or economic gain, and was concerned about leaving the northern frontier exposed—a vulnerability that would soon be exploited by the Cimbri and Teutons during their incursion into Italy, ultimately repelled by Gaius Marius.

 The groups most invested in the African campaign were the equites (knights), who supported expanding Rome’s commercial influence in the Mediterranean Basin.
-Among them were wealthy mercatores (merchants) from Italy, including the negotiatores killed by Jugurtha in 112 BCE, who derived significant income from provincial trade and stood to benefit from strengthened Roman control in Africa.
-Additionally, segments of the Roman and Italic plebs viewed the conflict as an opportunity to gain land, recalling the precedent set by Gaius Gracchus a decade earlier with the establishment of the first overseas Roman colony on the site of Carthage.
+Among them were wealthy mercatores (merchants) from Italy, including the negotiators killed by Jugurtha in 112 BCE, who derived significant income from provincial trade and stood to benefit from strengthened Roman control in Africa.
+Additionally, segments of the Roman and Italic plebs viewed the conflict as an opportunity to gain land, recalling the precedent set by Gaius Gracchus a decade earlier with the establishment of the first overseas Roman colony on the site of Carthage, known as Colonia Junonia.

-Within this context, it becomes clear why, after years of ineffective and inconclusive guerrilla warfare, the so-called "Jugurthian problem" was ultimately resolved not by aristocratic generals—whom Sallust criticizes for corruption, incompetence, and arrogance—but by homo novus Gaius Marius, a representative of the social groups that favored territorial expansion and conquest, and who stood apart from the senatorial nobilitas.

 Summary

-Chapters 1 - 4 (proem)
+Chapters 1–4 (prelude)

-Like De Catilinae coniuratione, the Bellum Jugurthinum opens with a proem that is outside the historical events narrated in the work, but which highlights the author's ideology regarding human nature: indeed, the human being consists of body and soul, but only the solid possession of virtue is a guarantee of eternal glory.
-Man must therefore exercise the soul more than the body, since the goods of the body are ephemeral and destined to disappear, while those of the soul allow one to have real control over one's life, and lead to immortal greatness.
+The Bellum Jugurthinum opens with a proem that previews Sallust's ideas regarding human nature: the human being consists of body and soul, but only the solid possession of its virtue is to make a guarantee of eternal glory.

-The universally valid Sallustian message takes on particular relevance in the context of the crisis of the res publica, when it is precisely attachment to virtus that seems to be the only path capable of restoring peace and stability.
+The prelude takes on particular relevance in the context of the crisis of the rēs pūblica, when it has a precise attachment to virtus which seems to be the only path capable of restoring peace and stability.

-Sallust, therefore, openly criticizes the political system, which allows those who do not deserve it to attain power; in such a situation, fundamental is the importance played by the historian's activity, which instead risks being regarded as otium.
-Through the proem, then, Sallust can also ennoble his activity, as he does, similarly, in De coniuratione Catilinae.
+Sallust openly criticizes the Roman political system, claiming it allows the undeserving to attain power.
+He further defends the importance of the role of the historian against charges of it being considered a leisurely activity (otium), which he also does in De coniuratione Catilinae.